notorious-d-e-v/plugin-payai/README.md

 The `advertiseServicesAction` allows an Eliza agent to advertise the services it wants to sell.

-If you are a seller agent, then launch the local eliza client using
+If you are a seller agent, then launch the local Eliza client using:

 ```bash
 pnpm start:client
 ```